Sharpie/sslkeylog/README.md

 ## Installation

 This gem uses a C extension to extract data from Ruby `OpenSSL::SSL::SSLSocket` objects.
-This means that the Gem will have to be built using the same OpenSSL headers that Ruby used during compilation.
+This means that the Gem will have to be built using the same OpenSSL headers that were used to compile the Ruby interpreter.

 The logic for locating the `include` directory is not particularly sophisticated, so the proper location may need to be specified during installation:

-    gem install openssl-keylog -- --with-openssl-include=...
+    gem install sslkeylog -- --with-openssl-include=...

 Use of the wrong header file can result in segmentation faults and other unpleasantness.